Darksiders: Darksiders Genesis (2019)

-A spin-off prequel of the main series, Darksiders Genesis is a top-down role-playing game which follows the fourth and final horseman, Strife, who, alongside his brother War, is called upon to save mankind from certain destruction at the hands of Lucifer.
+A spin-off prequel of the main series, Darksiders Genesis is a top-down action game which follows the fourth and final horseman, Strife, who, alongside his brother War, is called upon to save mankind from certain destruction at the hands of Lucifer.
 The game was released on Microsoft Windows and Stadia on December 5, 2019.
 It was subsequently released on PlayStation 4, Xbox One, and Nintendo Switch on February 14, 2020.
 Unlike the main series games, Genesis is developed by Airship Syndicate, who previously developed Battle Chasers: Nightwar, and comprises some of the original developers of Vigil Games.

+Darksiders 4 (TBA)

+At THQ Nordic Showcase 2024, Gunfire Games and THQ Nordic revealed that a new Darksiders game was in development.

 Gameplay

 The Darksiders games feature an action role-playing hack and slash style of gameplay.
 Players take control of one of the Four Horsemen of the Apocalypse, from a third-person perspective, each of which characters offer unique play styles and equipment.
 In the first game, War's method of fighting is using a two-handed signature sword named Chaoseater, though throughout the game the player can equip various other items including a Scythe and a revolver.
 In Darksiders II, Death uses two scythes as his signature weapon, and in Darksiders III, Fury uses a whip and magic to tear down her enemies.

 All Darksiders games generally have similar gameplay, as featuring an open world for the players to explore and a variety of puzzles to solve.
 Players can find chests that contain souls of the dead, which they can use to purchase a variety of items.
 The game has an emphasis on boss fights, where players need to learn their weak point in order to do vast amounts of damage.
 Players can also explore the open world by using the protagonists' own horses, War's being named Ruin, Death's being named Despair and Fury's being named Rampage.

+Sometimes the series own gameplay format is compared to Bayonetta.